bjpop/gurita/docs/command_line_syntax.rst

 Help information for each sub-command can be requested with ``-h`` or ``--help`` after the sub-command name.
-For example, to get specific help about histogram plots, use:
+For example, to get specific help about histograms, use:

 .. code-block:: bash